Inv-Dre/Cookie-Monster-MVC/README.md

 Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).

 # Technologies Used
-HTML / CSS / Javascript (For frontend)
+HTML / CSS / Javascript (For frontend).

-Bulma (CSS Framework)
+Bulma (CSS Framework).

-Node / MySQL / Heroku (For backend)
+Node / MySQL / Heroku (For backend).

-Bycrpt (for password hashing)
+Bycrpt (for password hashing).

-Sequalize ,express
+Sequalize ,express.

 # Heroku link to the deployed app:
 (https://cookie-monster-mvc-b8ff3eb840fd.herokuapp.com/)